 To help generators avoid errors, the EPA provides a four-step process for identifying hazardous waste.
 Identifying hazardous waste should be handled by an expert who’s very familiar with state and federal regulations, like the experts at Enviro-Safe:

 - Determine whether the material is a solid waste.
-In order to be classified as hazardous waste, a material must be considered solid waste.
+In order to have a hazardous waste classification, a material must be considered solid waste.
 Here, the terms can get a bit confusing, since a “solid waste” as defined by the EPA is not necessarily physically solid.
-Many solid wastes could be a liquid, sludge or a gas.
-A “solid waste” is classified by the EPA as being either discarded by being abandoned, is military munition, is inherently waste-like or is recycled in certain ways.
+Many solid wastes could be a liquid, sludge, or a gas.
+A “solid waste” is classified by the EPA as being either discarded by being abandoned, is military munition, is inherently waste-like, or is recycled in certain ways.

 - Classify wastes as a “listed waste” or “characteristic waste”.
 There are over 500 “listed wastes” that are known to cause harm to humans and the environment, some of which are labeled “acutely hazardous wastes” since they are known to be lethal to humans.
 “Characteristic wastes” are considered hazardous if they are ignitable, corrosive, reactive, or toxic.

 - If the waste is a “listed waste,” the generator may decide to petition to delist.
 The EPA or another regulatory agency reviews petitions to determine whether or not the material should remain listed as hazardous waste.